-Landmarks and Attractions of Armenia
+Attractions in Armenia

 Armenia is an amazing country, full of interesting places reflecting its rich cultural and historical heritage.
 What is Armenia famous for?
-Ancient fortresses and castles, temples and monasteries of astonishing beauty, stunning lakes, mountains and waterfalls, rich museums, and luxurious theaters - all these are the bright landmarks and attractions of Armenia that are worth seeing!
+Ancient fortresses and castles, temples and monasteries of astonishing beauty, stunning lakes, mountains and waterfalls, rich museums, and luxurious theaters - all these are the bright attractions in Armenia that are worth seeing!
 We invite you to embark on an exciting journey through this picturesque Transcaucasian country to discover its wonderful treasures.

 Temples and Monasteries